 returns the coordinate value of a map location when the user clicks on the map.
 The default coordinate projection is Kentucky State Plane, Single Zone, and latitude/longitude can be displayed as well.

-Identify tools provide additional information about features on the map in the ID Results tab.
-The point
+The identify tool provides additional information about features on the map in the ID Results tab.
+Select the point tool

 The Print Map tool